headmc/learning_bourbon/README.txt

-Once upon a time, someone thought of something better to do with corn.
+Once upon a time, someone thought of something awesome to do with corn.

+Rather than save it in a silo, they made whiskey.